 - 1. Freshly distilled or deionized water.

 - 2. Disposable gloves and timer.

 - 3. Appropriate waste containers for potentially contaminated materials.

 - 4. Disposable V-shaped troughs.

 - 5. Dispensing system and/or pipette (single or multichannel), disposable pipette tips.

 - 6. Absorbent tissue or clean towel.

 - 7. Dry incubator or water bath, 37±0.5°C.

 - 8. Microshaker for dissolving and mixing conjugate with samples.

-- 9. Microwell plate reader, single wavelength 450nm or dual wavelength 450nm and 630nm.
+- 9. Microwell prate reader, single wavelength 450nm or dual wavelength 450nm and 630nm.

 - 10. Microwell aspiration/wash system.

+- 11. Normal saline solution for dilution of the samples.

-SPECIMEN COLLECTION, TRANSPORTAION AND STORAGE
+SPECIMEN COLLECTION, TRANSPORTATION AND STORAGE

-- 1. Sample Collection: Either fresh serum or plasma samples can be used for this assay.
-Blood collected by venipuncture should be allowed to clot naturally and completely the serum/plasma must be separated from the clot as early as possible as to avoid hemolysis of the RBC.
+- Sample Collection: Either fresh serum or plasma samples can be used for this assay.
+Blood collected by venipuncture should be allowed to clot naturally and completely - the serum/plasma must be separated from the clot as early as possible as to avoid hemolysis of the RBC.
 Care should be taken to ensure that the serum samples are clear and not contaminated by microorganisms.
 Any visible particulate matters in the sample should be removed by centrifugation at 3000 RPM for at least 20 minutes at room temperature, or by filtration on 0.22u filters.
 Plasma samples collected into EDTA, sodium citrate or heparin may be tested, but highly lipaemic, icteric, or hemolized samples should not be used as they could give erroneous results in the assay.
-Do not heat inactivated samples.
+Do not heat inactivate samples.
 This can cause sample deterioration. - 2.
 Transportation and Storage: Store samples at 2-8°C. Samples not required for a ssaying within 3 days should be stored frozen (-20°C or lower).
 Multiple freeze-thaw cycles should be avoided.
 For shipment, samples should be packaged and labeled in accordance with the existing local and international regulations for transport of clinical samples and ethological agents. - 3.
-Sample Preparation: Each sample must be diluted 1:30 with normal saline.
+Sample preparation: The samples must be diluted 1:1000 with normal saline